 As you may presume, these drum heads come with two layers.
 Therefore, they are much more durable than single-ply drum heads.
 Such design provides a completely different sound effect as well.

-The sustain is much shorter and there aren’t so many overtones.
+The sustain is much shorter, and there aren’t so many overtones.
 In practice, these are a perfect choice for hard rock, metal, and other loud musical styles.
 Of course, you can choose different thicknesses, which have a big effect on the sound, though superb control remains no matter which one you choose.

 Clear vs Coated

-Clear drum heads are louder, brighter and have much more attack.
+Clear drum heads are louder, brighter, and have much more attack.
 Coated heads are mostly used on snares, but it’s not a rare thing to see them on kick drums as well, especially among jazz drummers.

-The secret is in a much more musical sound, compared to other muffling methods.
-On the other side, coated heads and brushes are a quite critical combination.
+The secret is in a much more musical sound compared to other muffling methods.
+On the other side, coated heads and brushes are quite a critical combination.

 In the past, drummers used all kinds of “technologies” to muffle the drum head, such as placing a wallet on their snare drum.
 Duct tape has also been often used to muffle the sound.

 Pre-muffled drum heads are now available, which are mostly used for bass drums.
 There are different types of these heads.
-The simplest way is to add a layer of Mylar to the top or underside of the outer edge.
+The simplest way is to add a layer of mylar to the top or underside of the outer edge.
 Other materials can be used too.
-One of the most interesting heads of this type comes from the renowned company Evans, which has developed a double-ply oil-filled head, characterized by a pretty unique sound.
+One of the most interesting heads of this type comes from the renowned company Evans, which has developed a double-ply oil-filled head characterized by a pretty unique sound.